ezraroi/Human-AI-Collab/parity-principle-pp.md

 This model argues that the **Journal is not merely a record of thought**, but a **constitutive part of the cognitive system**.
 The Parity Principle provides the philosophical justification for this claim.
 Specifically, PP supports the claim that the Journal functions as the **substrate and constraint structure** through which **[Enacted Alpha-Work (EAW)](enacted-alpha-work-eaw.md)** becomes reliably possible.
 The Journal does **not** perform metabolic processing—the **human** does.
 But the Journal provides the external conditions that enable and stabilize that work:
 - **Material constraint** that forces sequential articulation and commitment
-- **Externalized form** that enables re-entry and re-reading / drift detection across time
+- Externalized form that enables re-entry and re-reading across time (drift/probation logic belongs to [Selected Facts](selected-fact.md) / [RPVL](recursive-pattern-verification-loop.md))
 - **Persistent chronotope** that supports cross-temporal recursion

 Under PP, these functions qualify the Journal as constitutive cognitive infrastructure: if constraint, stabilization, and recursive access would count as cognitive functions when implemented internally, they must count when enacted through the Journal.